Archdiocese of Mobile: 1829 to 1859

-In 1829, Pope Pius VIII erected the Diocese of Mobile, taking the Florida Territory and the new State of Alabama from the vicariate.
+In 1829, Pope Pius VIII erected the Diocese of Mobile, taking the Florida Territory and Alabama from the vicariate.
 Portier became the first bishop of Mobile.

-Portier's cathedral in Mobile was a small church twenty feet wide by fifty feet deep, his residence a still smaller two-roomed frame structure.
+Portier's cathedral in Mobile was a small church 20 feet wide by 50 feet deep, his residence a still smaller two-roomed frame structure.
 In 1827, the cathedral was destroyed in a fire that ravaged the city.
 In 1830, Portier established Spring Hill College in Mobile, the first institution of higher learning in Alabama.
 That same year, Portier sent his priests into interiors part of Alabama to minister to small clusters of Catholics in the area.
 In 1833, Portier brought a group of nuns from Georgetown Visitation Monastery in Washington, D.C. to establish the Convent and Academy of the Visitation for the education of girls in Mobile.
 St. Peter's Church in Montgomery, Alabama, the first Catholic church in that city, was constructed in 1834.

 Portier started construction of a new cathedral in Mobile in 1837.
 Saint John's Parish, the first Catholic parish in Tuscaloosa, Alabama, was established in 1844.
 Portier brought the Brothers of the Sacred Heart from France to the diocese about 1847, and the Daughters of Charity from Emmitsburg, Maryland, to manage orphan asylums for boys and girls, respectively.
 In 1850, Portier consecrated the Cathedral Basilica of the Immaculate Conception in Mobile.
 That same year, Pope Pius IX erected the Diocese of Savannah and moved eastern Florida out of the Diocese of Mobile.
 In Rome at this time, Portier returned to Mobile with another priest and several seminarians.

 In 1854, Know Nothing elements in Mobile forced the Daughters of Charity to leave the City Hospital, spreading false charges of mismanagement.
 In reaction, the Catholic community raised funds to start Providence Infirmary for the sisters.
 Within five years, the City Hospital had requested the sisters return to their facility to reverse its decline.